-AIS Training offer a FREE Transportation of Dangerous Goods by Air Awareness e-Learning course with every OPITO HOIT booked.
+AIS Survivex offer a FREE Transportation of Dangerous Goods by Air Awareness e-Learning course with every OPITO HOIT booked.
 The e-Learning course is accepted as the mandatory prerequisite for the training.

 Book online or call our team on 0330 202 0668.
 Upon booking your course you will receive an email with instructions on how to complete your FREE e-Learning course within two working days.

 OPITO Helideck Operations Initial Training (HOIT) provides the knowledge, understanding and skills required to safely and effectively fulfil the roles of offshore helicopter landing officer (HLO) and offshore helideck assistant (HDA).

 OPITO HOIT is comprised of five modules including a combination of theoretical and practical training delivered over three days.

 The optional Transportation of Dangerous Goods by Air Awareness e-Learning course is 60 minutes and includes a final assessment of 30 questions.